 Number Percentage

 Midterm Examination 1 30%

+(Monday June 8 th in class)

-Quizzes 4 20%
+Quizzes (6.7% each) 3 20%

-(highest 3 marks will be selected)
+(Quiz dates: May 27 th ,

+June 15 th , June 22 nd)

 Final Examination 1 50%

 Total 100%

-- 1. Quizzes 1 will consist of multiple choice questions.
-Quizzes 2 4 will consist of numerical problems.
+- 1. Quiz 1 will consist of multiple choice questions.
+Quizzes 2 and 3 will consist of numerical problems.
 Quizzes will be held in tutorials. - 2.
 The midterm exam will consist of multiple choice and short/answer questions.
 Some of the short answer questions will consist of a graph (together with a written explanation) and/or calculations.
 The midterm exam will be held during regular class time. - 3.
 The final exam will last two hours and will be scheduled by the Registrar's Office.
 The final exam will consist of numerical problems. - 4.
-A non programmable calculator (non-graphing calculator) may be used in the quizzes and examinations.
+A non-programmable calculator (non-graphing calculator) may be used in the quizzes and examinations.